cturvey/stm32extldr/README.md

    * MT25QL256A
    * MT25QL512A

 ### Are you interested in other platforms?
 L4 F4 L5 U5 ??
+Custom boards, different pinning ??

  sourcer32@gmail.com